kragen/derctuo/e12-music.md

 Component identification — knowing whether this resistor you have is a 2k2, a 22k, or just broken — is a big challenge for salvaging electronics.
 Especially for us old colorblind humans.
-Usually it's good enough to know which E12 value something is.
+Usually it’s good enough to know which E12 value something is.
 Microcontrollers that can easily distinguish components are easy to come by, but getting their output into a useful form requires some kind of